CoderDojoSV/beginner-python/Day-2/README.md

+##MadLibs

+Open the starter file: [madlibs.py](madlibs.py).
+Copy all the code into a new Python window.

+If you try to run it what happens?

+Look at the code - you have set all the variables for the program to run.
+Also print a welcome message.

+Finished example (no peeking early): [madlibs finished.py](madlibs finished.py)

 ##Silly Sentence Generator

 Open the starter file: [silly sentence generator.py](silly sentence generator.py).
 Copy all the code into a new Python window.